Akash-pugazh/Akash-Pugazh/README.md

 # 💫 About Me:
-😅 Currently learning Python<br>🔍 Curious about exploring new things<br>💻 Front End
+😅 Currently into Python<br>🔍 Curious about exploring new things<br>💻 Front End

 ## 🌐 Socials: